sjbennett123/polarlarp/content/background/bloody_fist.md

 ## Dragon Orcs

 The new Uruk-Hai Bloody Fist Orcs are faster, stronger, smarter, more savage, more tactical, and more organized than traditional Orcs and the Bloody Fist of the last war.
 They are made this way by the ritual that was gifted by the Black Shadow.
 This process causes a tremendous amount of pain often killing the changing orc.
 Even if the orc survives it comes at a tremendous cost.
 The pain never really stops.
 Think about how you feel with a a constant ache that never goes away.
 A headache, a backache a toothache.
 That shortness of temper and lack of patience.
-That is what being an orc is like.
+That is what being an Uruk-Hai is like.
 They just can't think and it makes them furious that others can.
-Often the behavior that we see from these orcs is visible as a short temper.
-These are some of the things that we have seen.
+Often the behavior that we see from these orcs is visible as a short temper and a lack of ability to focus.
+Some of the behaviors that we have seen are as follows.

- - Scowl
+ - Scowling
  - Gruff Speech
  - Cut people off when they are talking
  - Revel in making people uncomfortable